Rachel E. Thayer, Ph.D.

 Professional Summary

 Dr. Thayer joined the UCCS Psychology Department in Fall of 2019.
 She completed her dual doctoral training in clinical psychology and neuroscience at the University of Colorado Boulder, and her predoctoral clinical internship at the UCSD/VA San Diego Healthcare System Internship Training Program specializing in neuropsychological assessment and cognitive rehabilitation.
-Her research has focused on using neuroimaging techniques to examine relationships among cognition, brain structural and functional connectivity, and substance use across lifespan development, with recent focus on cannabis use among older adults.
+Her research has focused on how substance use influences cognitive functioning across lifespan development, with particular focus on cannabis use among older adults.
+More broadly, she is interested in factors influencing cognitive health with aging.

 Areas of Interest